 2. New mothers may suffer from tender joints and backache, which are caused by the ‘relaxin effect’ and also by carrying baby.
 Exercising right helps avoid that troublesome pain.

-3. We all know that new mothers don’t have spare time.
-Getting your postnatal exercises RIGHT means they’re more effective, so you get better results in less time.
+3. We all know that new mums don’t have spare time.
+Getting your postnatal workouts RIGHT means they’re more effective, so you get better results in less time.
 That has to be good!

 At BeHappyMum we love bite-size exercises that new mums can fit into their busy days.
 And we know how important it is for new mums to exercise correctly, so we’ve developed simple Do’s and Dont’s for each of our FitMama exercises, to help you stay safe and achieve great results in the minimum time.
 Enjoy your exercising!